The IRA Custodian

 In general, an IRA can be established and administered by a bank, financial institution, or authorized trust company.
 An IRA trustee, also called a custodian, is the institution that administers the IRA plan.
 By law, every IRA must have a custodian or trustee.

-IRA Financial Trust administers its clients' self-directed retirement accounts, but holds their cash assets at Northern Trust Company through an omnibus account to provide them with passthrough FDIC insurance.
+IRA Financial Trust administers its clients' self-directed retirement accounts, but holds their cash assets at Capital One Bank through an omnibus account to provide them with passthrough FDIC insurance.

 Why you need a custodian